qlcchain/asuswrt-merlin.ng/README.md

 **We forked this branch from official [asuswrt-merlin](https://github.com/RMerl/asuswrt-merlin.ng) and integrated with WinQ Server service.**

-The WinQ server is used to work together with WinQ App to register the VPN server as a digital asset on QLC Chain then get reward from the network sharing.
-As WinQ server maintains the resident of the asset, user-side WinQ App can directly connect to the WinQ server to use the asset, then the server-side WinQ App doesn't need to keep active all the time any more.
-As a result, both the stability of VPN asset and power saving are extremely improved.
+The WinQ server is used to work together with WinQ App.
+Owner can register the VPN server as a digital asset and get rewards from the network sharing on WinQ platform.
+As WinQ server maintains the resident of the asset, the user-side WinQ App connects to the WinQ server to access VPN asset directly.
+As a result, both the stability of VPN asset and power saving are improved significantly.

 ## Building

-Please refer to [Building](./Building.md) doc for reference.
+Please refer to **[Building](./Building.md)** doc for reference.